fbpx

 15. I will cut my lawn only when it’s dry and three inches tall.

-Cutting a wet lawn results in shredded and torn grass, making it vulnerable to fungal infections – plus it looks really bad and seriously dulls your lawnmower’s blade.
+Cutting wet lawn results in shredded and torn grass, making it vulnerable to fungal infections – plus it looks really bad and seriously dulls your lawnmower’s blade.
 No more than 1/3rd of the height of the grass should be mowed, so if you like it two inches, don’t cut it until it reaches 3″.
 A taller grass allows for deeper root growth and shading out of weed seeds.

 16. I will learn to love the clover in my lawn.

-Clover restores nitrogen to your soil which benefits the grass.
+Clover restores nitrogen to your soil, which benefits the grass.
 It’s also more resistant to drought and heat stress than the grasses in your lawn.
 Look here for tips on keeping your lawn green organically.

 Scroll to Top